MichaelRumpler/GestureSample/parts/3_CodeSamples.md

 ## Code Samples
 {: #CodeSamples }

-All the elements which are usually in the `Xamarin.Forms` namespace can also be found in `MR.Gestures`.
+All the elements which are usually in the `Microsoft.Maui.Controls` or `Xamarin.Forms` namespace can also be found in `MR.Gestures`.
 But those have additional event handlers and command properties.

-Adding the event handlers works the same way as in standard Xamarin Forms or WPF controls in both XAML and code.
+Adding the event handlers works the same way as in standard MAUI or Xamarin.Forms controls in both XAML and code.

 ### Event Handlers in XAML
 {: #EventsXAML }